In this article:

-The overrides window contains a number of different options; which of these are required will depend on the particular items you are billing.
+The overrides window contains a number of different options.

 Service Time: Enter a time here in 24-hour standard if the item requires a time of service.